aaronodonoghue96/ultimate-music-quiz/README.md

 ## Deployment:

 This site is deployed using GitHub Pages - [Ultimate Music Quiz](https://aaronodonoghue96.github.io/ultimate-music-quiz/)

 To deploy the site to GitHub Pages:
 - Login to GitHub.
 - Go to the project repository aaronodonoghue96/ultimate-music-quiz.
 - Click on the Settings button.
 - Select the Pages option in the vertical menu on the left.
 - Select "main" as the branch from the source dropdown menu.
 - Click Save.
 - The site is now deployed.

+## Local Development:

+### Forking:

+To fork this repository:
+- Login to GitHub.
+- Go to the project repository aaronodonoghue96/ultimate-music-quiz.
+- Click the Fork button in the top right corner.
+- You have now forked the repository.

+### Cloning:

+To clone this repository:
+- Login to GitHub.
+- Go to the project repository aaronodonoghue96/ultimate-music-quiz.
+- Click on the green Code button, and under the Local tab, select either HTTPS, SSH or GitHub CLI, and copy the URL displayed.
+- Open a terminal, navigate to the directory you want to place the repository into, and type 'git clone', then paste the URL you just copied, and press Enter.
+- You have now cloned the repository.

 ## Fixed Bugs:
 Adding 'event' to function (i.e. 'e => function(event)') in loop for adding event listeners to answer buttons caused checkAnswer() not to be called.
 This has been fixed by removing that piece of code and leaving both functions without parameters.